 (As noted above, federal legislation has been introduced in 2023 that would create a federal easy enrollment program as of 2026, but its future is uncertain.)

 Almost all of the states that have thus far created easy enrollment programs either already run their own exchanges or plan to do so in the future (see above for details about Virginia).

-But Illinois — which enacted legislation in 2022 to create an easy enrollment program — has a partnership exchange that relies on HealthCare.gov for enrollment, and has not yet charted a path toward running its own exchange (although the bill language indicates that a fully state-run exchange is something the state is considering).
+But Illinois — which enacted legislation in 2022 to create an easy enrollment program — has a partnership exchange that relies on HealthCare.gov for enrollment, and has not yet charted a path toward running its own exchange (although the state’s easy enrollment legislation indicated that a fully state-run exchange is under consideration in Illinois, and legislation to that effect is under consideration in 2023).
 So Illinois does not yet have the ability to create its own special enrollment period for marketplace coverage.

 Instead, Illinois will (at least initially) use the easy enrollment program to help eligible residents enroll in Medicaid or CHIP.
 If the tax return indicates that the person is eligible for a premium tax credit in the marketplace, the state will inform them of that and would provide information about the next open enrollment period (November 1 to January 15) and general special enrollment periods.
 (The bill notes that if Illinois were to create its own state-run exchange, a special enrollment period could be offered in conjunction with the easy enrollment program.)

 Easy enrollment programs can reach consumers who might be unaware of the fact that they or a family member might be eligible for Medicaid, CHIP, or marketplace premium subsidies.
 Anyone who files a state tax return can use an easy enrollment program, and the state then does the work of making a preliminary determination of the person’s eligibility for financial assistance with health coverage.